KianBahasadri/bahasadri.com/docs/features/calculator/BACKEND.md

 ## Overview

 Backend implementation for the calculator utility.
-The backend handles expression evaluation for basic arithmetic operations (addition, subtraction, multiplication, division).
-It validates expressions, performs calculations, and returns results or appropriate error messages.
+The backend handles expression evaluation for arithmetic operations of any length (addition, subtraction, multiplication, division).
+It validates expressions, performs calculations with proper operator precedence, and returns results or appropriate error messages.

 ## Code Location